armourcraft/Crossbar/README.md

 ## Build Tips
+The only file that needs supports is the X Idler Mount.
+All other files do not need supports.

 There are 2 versions of the Y Carriage to choose from.
 - 12v Y Carriage - Use this if you are going to reuse a RepRap PCB heated bed
 - 24v Y Carriage - Use this if you are going to source your own MIC6 heat bed plate